 10. Pop up design: Playful CTA text

 With brand design becoming more prominent in businesses today than ever before, one way to leave a lasting impression on your visitors is to find ways to delight your visitor with your brand *Bonus points if it’s in unexpected areas.
 One area to do this is in the call the action text.
-Whether it’s in an email, website page or paid advertising, visitors are pretty numb to the “Learn more”, “Download Now”, “Read More” tag lines of CTA’s past.
+Whether it’s in an email, website page or paid advertising, visitors are pretty numb to the “Learn more”, “Download Now”, “Read More” tag lines you'll find in old school CTA buttons.

 Instead, think of how to make the CTA more specific to the content and maybe even get a chuckle out of it.
 Some of my favorite examples of this are on the Privy blog where we’ve experimented with CTA’s like “Hop in Your Delorean” which was a fun way of saying “Head to this 80’s tees website”.
 It’s relevant but different than the average “Learn More”, and much more memorable than “Shop Now”.

+The example designs listed above are great for exit-intent popups to catch a visitor’s attention before they leave without checking out.
 Although a lot of these pop up design trends seem to have been around for a while now, history tends to repeat itself and it is no different for design.
 Who knows, maybe next year we’ll be reviving that drop shadowed and embossed text look from the early 90’s that I totally do not miss.
 Take some time to think about which trends you’re going to try and comment below.
 Stay up to date on design and marketing tips by joining our email list.
+Finally take a look at more popup examples from Privy merchants!
 Happy creating!